IntersectMBO/cardano-coin-selection/information/specification.md

-Since the goal of the second phase was to expand each selection to the point where its total value is _approximately twice_ the value of its associated output, this corresponds to a change output whose value is _approximately equal_ to the value of the output itself:
+Since the goal of the second phase was to expand each selection to the point where its total value is _approximately twice_ the value of its associated output, this corresponds to a change output whose target value is _approximately equal_ to the value of the output itself:

 > **_v_**<sub>change</sub>
 >   = **_v_**<sub>selection</sub>